urvish667/fiction-app/docs/donation-flow.md

 ## Overview

 FableSpace allows readers to support creators through direct donations using PayPal and Stripe.
+Donations can be made directly to a creator or in the context of a specific story.
 The donation flow consists of:

 1. A donation page where users select an amount and payment method
+2. If the donation is for a specific story, the story information is displayed in the donation context
-2. Payment processing through either PayPal or Stripe
+3. Payment processing through either PayPal or Stripe
-3. A success page that confirms the donation
+4. A success page that confirms the donation and shows which story it was for (if applicable)

 ## Components